natalieparellano/natalieparellano.github.io/_posts/2016-2-9-braintree-payments.md

 ### (4) Generate a client token

-One approach would be to create a service model (not backed by ActiveRecord) to handle all Braintree functionality related to payments processing.
-This way, all code related to this function can live in one file, as opposed to being scattered about the app.
+One approach would be to create a service model (not backed by ActiveRecord) to handle all Braintree functionality.

 {% highlight ruby %}
 # app/models/services/processors/payment_processor.rb